 For big businesses and small enterprises alike, data management and analysis has become a crucial tool.
 You can hardly find a business that puts one step forward without munching through loads of data and rectifying the production glitches based upon the consumer needs.
-Taking this into consideration, Big Data is complementary to an Enterprise Resource Planning (ERP).
+Taking this into consideration, Big Data is complementary to an Enterprise Resource Planning (ERP) system.

 They work better when in parallel lines

-An Enterprise Resource Planning (ERP) is usually achieved through integrated enterprise applications as it places all the data regarding every facet of a product’s lifecycle into one database.
-With a little bit of deduction, one can be assured that if an ERP tool can handle the inputs from Big Data, then the age old concern of demand and supply will come under control.
+An Enterprise Resource Planning (ERP) software is usually achieved through integrated enterprise applications as it places all the data regarding every facet of a product’s lifecycle into one database.
+With a little bit of deduction, one can be assured that if an ERP system tool can handle the inputs from Big Data, then the age old concern of demand and supply will come under control.
 For any business to stay ahead of the game, Big Data and ERP System must work in parallel lines.
 While a lot of businesses are skeptical about incorporating Big Data and put their trust solely on their in-house ERP system, it is akin to denying oneself a possible competitive advantage.

 “It’s important to note that digital isn’t just about gathering new external connections; it’s about having the operational agility to act on them.” says industry analyst Nigel Fenwick at Forrester Research.
 This ability is ensured by the incorporation of an ERP System.
 As we found out in our years of experience, putting together all that matters and managing them will be a boon for company growth.